-- □ Students are not permitted to be on school grounds or in the school building before 8:20 a.m. unless they have a pass to work with a teacher, attending a club or are attending the Breakfast Club.
-All students attending any morning activity must adhere to the Breakfast Club's time and entrance.
-There is no outdoor or hall supervision until 8:20 a.m. - □ At dismissal, all students are expected to leave the building immediately and go directly home, unless they are in the School-Age Child Care (SACC) program, are receiving extra help from a teacher, are participating in a school-sponsored event under the direct supervision of a teacher or must remain for disciplinary reasons. - ☐ Half-days end at 12:30 p.m. for grades 5 and 12:48 p.m. for grades 6, 7 & 8. - □ District Calendar
+- □ Students are not permitted to be on school grounds or in the school building before 8:20 a.m.
+There is no outdoor or hall supervision until 8:20 a.m. - ☐ Students may purchase grab-and-go breakfast in the lobby at 8:20 a.m. - □ At dismissal, all students are expected to leave the building immediately and go directly home, unless they are in the School-Age Child Care (SACC) program, are receiving extra help from a teacher, are participating in a school-sponsored event under the direct supervision of a teacher or must remain for disciplinary reasons. - \Box Half-days end at 12:30 p.m. for grades 5 and 12:45 p.m. for grades 6, 7 & 8. - ☐ District Calendar

-THOMAS JEFFERSON MIDDLE SCHOOL FULL-DAY SCHEDULE
+THOMAS JEFFERSON MIDDLE SCHOOL

+FULL-DAY SCHEDULE